 PREREQUISITES AND PLACEMENT IN THE CURRICULUM: Students must have completed their M3 Core Clerkship in Psychiatry.

-ASSESSMENT: Students will be evaluated at the end of each rotation by all residents and faculty they work with.
+ASSESSMENT: Students will be evaluated at the end of each rotation by all residents and faculty whom they have worked with.

 Program Number: ELEC 136